flemay/3musketeers/README.md

 <br>

-For more information, visit [3musketeers.io][link3Musketeers].
+For more information, visit [3 Musketeers website][link3Musketeers].

-## 3musketeers website development
+## 3 Musketeers website development

-This repository is the [3musketeers.io][link3Musketeers] website built with [VitePress][linkVitePress].
+This repository is the [3 Musketeers website][link3Musketeers] website built with [VitePress][linkVitePress].
 This section explains how to develop, test, and deploy using the 3 Musketeers.

 ### Prerequisites